glentner/python-102/docs/source/tutorial/documentation.rst

 .. note::

-    We have of course gone in precisely the wrong order in this tutorial, but its a tutorial so we'll make an exception for the our sake.
+    We have of course gone in precisely the wrong order in this tutorial, but its a tutorial so we'll make an exception for our sake.

 Extras